madetech/blog/posts/design_patterns_strategy.md

 In this post, I'll be discussing the Strategy pattern, another of the behavioural design patterns.
 I'm particularly comfortable using the Ruby language, so the examples here will reflect that.

 ##Problem:
-Using a video game, Overwatch, as an example (because I've been playing a lot of it recently), let's say you have a Player class, and it has many attributes, such as primary_ability, secondary_ability and ultimate_ability, that will be used throughout the game.
+Using a video game, Overwatch, as an example (because I've been playing a lot of it recently), let's say you have a Player class, and it has many attributes, such as `primary_ability`, `secondary_ability` and `ultimate_ability`, that will be used throughout the game.

 People playing the game have the choice of 21 different characters to play as, and each of them have different values associated to those three attributes, so we need to be able to efficiently map those values to the Player class each time they select a character.
 A user is able to switch characters as many times as they like during play, so it's important that this runs as smoothly as possible.